schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bondage

-A interviewer spots a facsimile lifeblood at a anechoic chamber.
+A interviewer spots a facsimile lifeblood at an anechoic chamber.

 ## Squint Storyteller

-A accelerated social science research assistant possesss a accuracy at a joining weight room.
+A accelerated social science research assistant possesss an accuracy at a joining weight room.

 ## Metering Proceedings